igapyon/blancoApexFormatter/README.md

 # blancoApexFormatter

-blancoApexFormatter is a Apax language source code formatter. blancoApexFormatter is written in Java.
+blancoApexFormatter is a Apax language source code formatter. blancoApexFormatter is written in Java. blancoApexFormatter is provided as an OSS product.

 ## spec

 blancoApexFormatter format Apax code like below:

-### before
+### before (input)

 ```java
 @isTest